mwarning/dhtd/README.md

 # DHTd

-Run a [Kademlia DHT](https://en.wikipedia.org/wiki/Kademlia) (Distribute Hash Table) to connect with the BitTorrent network and announce identifiers and query them from the command line.
+Run a [Kademlia DHT](https://en.wikipedia.org/wiki/Kademlia) (Distribute Hash Table) to connect to the BitTorrent network.
+Announce identifiers and query them from the command line.

 Supported are a command line interface and local peer discovery.